Canonical definition

 - How is key person dependency reduced?

 - Through transfer of authority, relationships, knowledge, and intellectual property in sequence.
-Each transfer reduces the discount; reducing the discount takes twelve to thirty-six months for the cleanest outcome.
+Each transfer reduces the risk buyers, lenders, and insurers see.

 - What documents address key-person risk in a sale?

 - A signed transition plan, customer-relationship transfer records, leadership succession plan, and key-person life insurance policies.
-None of these eliminate the discount; together they reduce it.
+None of these eliminate the risk alone; together they make the risk easier to read.

 - Does key-person life insurance solve the problem?